Tutte's dichromate for signed graphs: Introduction

-\paragraph{Summary of enumerative results} Table~\ref{table:summary} below summarizes the main enumerative results of this paper given by evaluations of the signed Tutte polynomial, placed alongside the comparable evaluations of the Tutte polynomial for graphs.
+\paragraph{Summary of enumerative results} Table~\ref{table:summary} below summarizes the main enumerative results of this paper given by evaluations of the trivariate Tutte polynomial, placed alongside the comparable evaluations of the Tutte polynomial for graphs.
 In it, $\Gamma=(V,E)$ is a graph and $\Sigma=(\Gamma,\sigma)$ is a signed graph with signature $\sigma$, $G$ is a finite additive abelian group, and $2G=\{2x:x\in G\}$.

-\paragraph{Organization} In the opening Section~\ref{sec:matroids} we describe signed graphs and two matroids associated with them, and single out those properties required in the sequel.
-In Section~\ref{section:ST} we introduce the {\em signed Tutte polynomial} via its spanning subgraph expansion: first we define the more general {\em joint Tutte polynomial} for pairs of matroids on a common ground set in Subsection~\ref{section:ST matroid}, and then define the signed Tutte polynomial of a signed graph in Subsection~\ref{sec:signed_tutte}, explaining how this is the special case of the joint Tutte polynomial of a pair of matroids on a common ground set obtained by taking the matroids to be the graphic and signed-graphic matroid of the signed graph.
-Here we also connect the polynomial to other related polynomials defined in the literature.
-In Section~\ref{sec:del_cont_recipe} we show how the signed Tutte polynomial behaves under deletion-contraction, and give a ``Recipe Theorem" for the polynomial for signed graphs, which is the key result for proving the enumerations in Sections~\ref{section:flows}--\ref{sec:tensions} given as evaluations of the signed Tutte polynomial (see Table~\ref{table:summary} above).
-We conclude in Section~\ref{section:conclusion} by identifying some loose ends that would require a far longer paper to tie up.
+\paragraph{Organization} In the opening Section~\ref{sec:matroids} we briefly introduce signed graphs and their underlying graphic and frame matroid, singling out those properties required in the sequel.
+In Section~\ref{section:ST} we introduce the trivariate Tutte polynomial of a signed graph via its spanning subgraph expansion; in Appendix~\ref{app:matroids} we explain how this invariant of signed graphs is a special case of the trivariate Tutte polynomial of a pair of matroids on a common ground set, obtained by taking the matroids to be the underlying graphic matroid and frame matroid of the signed graph.
+We end Section~\ref{section:ST} by connecting the trivariate Tutte polynomial of a signed graph to other related polynomials defined in the literature.
+(In Appendix~\ref{app:dictionary} we give an overview of many of these polynomials.)
+In Section~\ref{sec:del_cont_recipe} we show how the trivariate Tutte polynomial behaves under deletion-contraction, and give a ``Recipe Theorem" for the polynomial for signed graphs, which is the key result for proving the enumerations in Sections~\ref{section:flows}--\ref{sec:tensions} given as evaluations of the trivariate Tutte polynomial (see Table~\ref{table:summary} above).

-Readers only interested in the polynomial for signed graphs can skip the parts on matroids and go to Section~\ref{sec:signed_tutte} directly (after a brief look at Subsection~\ref{sec:signedgraphs} for the basic notation and notions for signed graphs that we shall use), as the proofs we give for most of its important properties do not depend on the extended version of the signed Tutte polynomial to matroid pairs.